lukekhamilton/go-lat-test/Readme.md

 All code is writen in golang

-I have taken a TTD approach to this problem and setup the test cases (main_test.go) to support easlier added new sample data tables for quickly added extra data sets.
+I have taken a TTD approach to this problem and setup the test cases (main_test.go) to support easly added new sample data tables for quickly added extra data sets if needed.

 I have also wrap the project up in a Dockerfile for quick and easy running of the project with the only dependency then being docker.

 ## Usage

-To buld the docker image and run the test, just simple run:
+To build the docker image and run the test, just simple run the following:

 `make`